Dow Industrials, S&P, Nasdaq Close Sharply Lower, Fall Into Correction

 The February market rout deepened Thursday, as major stock indexes around the globe posted another round of significant declines and uncertainty over the impact of the coronavirus began shading into fear.

-The S&P 500 and the Nasdaq Composite notched their largest one-day percentage declines since August 2011.
-All three major U.S. indexes posted their biggest one-day point drops ever.
+The S&P 500 and Nasdaq notched their largest one-day percentage declines since August 2011 and the S&P, now down 12% from its Feb.
+19, peak, entered a correction from an all-time high at a record speed, only six trading days.

-Selling was broad-based, with some energy and technology companies showing especially large declines.
-Shares that until last week were market highfliers posted double-digit losses, with Tesla sliding 13% and Virgin Galactic shedding 24%.
+Selling was broad based, with some energy and technology companies showing especially large declines.
+Shares that until last week were market highfliers posted double-digit percent losses, with Tesla Inc. sliding 13% and Virgin Galactic Holdings shedding 24%.
 Traders described an atmosphere of apprehension, with many fixating on headlines about the coronavirus epidemic, bracing for a drop in business activity and trying to get a grip on expectations for corporate earnings.

-"Obviously it's a bloodbath," said David Bahnsen, chief investment officer of The Bahnsen Group, a wealth management firm.
+"Obviously it's a bloodbath," said David Bahnsen, chief investment officer of Bahnsen Group, a wealth-management firm.
 "When you get into a free-fall mode, there's really little that can be done but wait for some sort of footing to be found."

+Oil prices dropped more than 2%, with Brent crude settling at its lowest level since December 2018.

+The technology sector, which until recently was leading the S&P 500's gains, lost 5.3% Thursday and is down 12% this week.

 The list of fastest corrections comes with some limitations.
 It tracks the quickest 10% declines in the S&P 500 following an all-time high -- a caveat that excludes some of the epic episodes in markets, including the Oct.
 19, 1987, crash that sent the Dow tumbling 22.6% in one day, the most ever.
 The market had gone into correction the previous week, eliminating that day from consideration by this measure.